cahflitto/documentation/README.md

 ## License

-FFmpeg codebase is mainly LGPL-licensed with optional components licensed under GPL.
+LGPL-licensed with optional components licensed under GPL.
 Please refer to the LICENSE file for detailed information.

 ## Contributing

-Patches should be submitted to the ffmpeg-devel mailing list using `git format-patch` or `git send-email`.
+Patches should be submitted to the flitto-devel mailing list using `git format-patch` or `git send-email`.
 Github pull requests should be avoided because they are not part of our review process and will be ignored.

+- 💞️ I’m looking to collaborate on ...
+- 📫 How to reach me ...